Liverpool Castle

 Liverpool Castle was a castle in Liverpool, England, that stood from the early 13th century to the early 18th century (1237–1726).

 Construction

+There are no surviving records that state when the castle was first constructed.
+In 1235, during the reign of Henry III, William de Ferrers, 4th Earl of Derby was issued a licence to crenellate with specific permission to "strengthen his castle" suggesting further work is to be carried out on an existing structure.
+In West Derby, the Earl already had a motte and bailey castle which was acquired by the Ferrers family in 1232.
+However, with the foundation of Liverpool through Letters Patent from King John in 1207, the military importance of West Derby Castle steadily declined and its garrison of 140 soldiers was transferred to Liverpool Castle in 1235.
+In 1297 West Derby Castle was completely abandoned in favour of Liverpool Castle; it was reported to be in ruins by 1326.

-The castle was probably erected in the 1230s, between 1232 and 1235, under the orders of William de Ferrers, 4th Earl of Derby.
-No records of the castle construction survive, except the licence to fortify de Ferrers received in 1235.
-Nearby in West Derby, there had long been a castle, which was taken by the Ferrerses in 1232, but by 1296 it lay in ruins.
-The castle in Liverpool was built to protect King John's new port, and was sited at the top of modern-day Lord Street, the highest point in the city which overlooks the Pool.
-This corresponds to present day Derby Square (Queen Victoria Monument), near the city centre.
+Liverpool Castle was built to protect King John's new port.
+It was sited at the junction of Castle Street and Lord Street, the highest point that overlooked The Pool, which was a natural tidal inlet and Liverpool's original harbour.
+The area is now occupied by present-day Derby Square (Queen Victoria Monument), near the city centre.

 Description

 The castle was built on top of a plateau, which had been specially constructed, and a moat measuring 20 yards (18 m) was cut out of solid rock.
 The main building of the castle consisted of the gatehouse flanked by two towers at the north-east corner which faced Castle Street; three round towers at the three remaining corners, one being added at a later date than the others, in 1442.
 Four curtain walls connected the four towers; the northern and southern walls were recessed to allow them to be commanded from the towers.
 Inside the castle were a hall and chapel, which were connected to the south-western tower, and a brewhouse and bakehouse.
 There was also a passage which ran under the moat toward the edge of the river.
 The courtyard was divided by a wall built running from the north wall to the south wall.
 Underneath the castle walls stood a dovecot, and an orchard ran from the castle to the Pool in the east.